 • As writers and homeschoolers, we are constantly using both sides of the paper for drafts and scratch paper.

 • Our “lawn” is just mown-down prairie grass.
 We live on the edge of a prairie, so we just fenced in a portion (to keep the dogs close) and mowed it.
 We use a push mower because it doesn’t break down.
-We don’t use fertilizers or weed killers, and we seldom water it – maybe twice a summer.
+We don’t use fertilizers or weed killers, and we don't water it.
 It tends to go brownish toward late summer, but that’s okay.

 • We own two vehicles but only drive one, a Hyundai Tucson.
 The other vehicle is an old gas-guzzling farm truck that we seldom take out on the road (it’s more for on-property use).